BeryJu/gravity/api/docs/TypesOIDCConfig.md

 `func (o *TypesOIDCConfig) UnsetScopes()`

 UnsetScopes ensures that no value is present for Scopes, not even an explicit nil
+### GetTokenUsernameField

+`func (o *TypesOIDCConfig) GetTokenUsernameField() string`

+GetTokenUsernameField returns the TokenUsernameField field if non-nil, zero value otherwise.

+### GetTokenUsernameFieldOk

+`func (o *TypesOIDCConfig) GetTokenUsernameFieldOk() (*string, bool)`

+GetTokenUsernameFieldOk returns a tuple with the TokenUsernameField field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTokenUsernameField

+`func (o *TypesOIDCConfig) SetTokenUsernameField(v string)`

+SetTokenUsernameField sets TokenUsernameField field to given value.

+### HasTokenUsernameField

+`func (o *TypesOIDCConfig) HasTokenUsernameField() bool`

+HasTokenUsernameField returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)